 Along the Seabrook side, the approach roadway to the bridge is 0.8 miles long and includes one lane in each direction from Harborside Park, located on the west side of NH Route 1A, north up to and over the 1,193-foot-long bridge, and two lanes in each direction south of Harborside Park.
 North of the bridge, NH Route 1A continues as one through-lane in each direction, however, the roadway cross section also includes a southbound left-turn lane that provides access to Hampton Beach State Park located to the east.
 NH Route 1A continues north beyond the Study Area limits (Harbor Road intersection), passing through the more densely populated Hampton Beach Village District as an urban arterial.
 NHDOT District 6 is responsible for the maintenance and operation of NH Route 1A within the Study Area.
 Posted speed limits within the Study Area range from 30 to 35 miles per hour (mph).
-Westerly access to and from NH Route 1A is from NH Route 286 in the south through Seabrook near the Massachusetts/New Hampshire State Line, and NH Route 101 in the north through Hampton.
+Westerly access to and from NH Route 1A is from NH Route 101 in the north through Hampton.
 These routes both connect to US Route 1 and Interstate 95 (I-95) to the west and offer the only north/south detour route around the Neil R. Underwood Bridge, a detour route that is approximately 11.75 miles long.